Ivan Hirst: Memories

 Hirst had strong memories of his time at Wolfsburg which he would share with local Volkswagen enthusiasts.
 The one strongest memory he would refer to regularly was the smell of the fish glue used to fix the cardboard headlinings in early cars.
 In later life, he became somewhat more reticent about his involvement, often saying that it was only by chance that he had been involved and that if he had not done it someone else would have.

+In January 1948, Hirst and Colonel Radclyffe were instrumental in assigning the former Opel production manager, Heinrich Nordhoff as the managing director of Volkswagen, who served the group for 20 years until his death in 1968, building up the plant into one of the world's leading car manufacturers.
+Volkswagen trademark was registered, with the German Patent Office in Munich in October, in the same year.

-Being a keen amateur photographer, his home was littered with images taken in the early days at Volkswagen, including one really early picture of a prototype coupe which was very similar to the Volkswagen Type 14A Hebmüller Cabriolet cars of the early 1950s.
+Being a keen amateur photographer, his home was littered with images taken in the early days at Volkswagen, including one really early picture of a prototype coupe which was very similar to the Volkswagen Type 14A (Hebmüller Cabriolet) cars of the early 1950s.

 Presentation of the model cars

 Hirst once showed a friend a scale model of a Volkswagen Beetle that Volkswagen had presented to him.
 The 1:10 scale model, now on display in the REME Museum, was one of three made by Koch in Cologne.
 The second model was given to Colonel Charles Radclyffe; the third was presented to Heinrich Nordhoff, whom the British occupying authorities appointed managing director of Volkswagen in early 1948.